 From where do CBB’s campers come?

 The majority of our campers come from Jewish families in Montreal.
-We do however also have campers who come from the United States.
+We also have campers who come from different cities in Canada, the United States, and Israel.

 From where and how do you select your staff?